-All snow plows are equipped with GPS automated spreading.
-This technology controls where and how much salt is applied, ensures that ecologically sensitive areas are protected from unnecessary salt application, and that roads are treated with material the same way, each and every time.
+All snow plows are equipped with GPS automated salt spreading.
+This technology controls where and how much salt is applied and ensures that ecologically sensitive areas are protected from unnecessary salt application.

 - Park your vehicles off street if you live on a priority 1 or 2 road.
-This will allow the Roads Department to push the snow as far to the curb as possible, creating the greatest width of safe roadway.
+This allows the Roads department to push the snow as far to the curb as possible, creating the greatest width of cleared roadway.

 - Shovel snow to the right of your driveway to reduce the amount deposited in front of your driveway by the snow plow.